 If you’re thinking of exporting goods to Germany, it’s essential to be prepared with the correct documents.
 This blog breaks down all the requirements you should know to avoid losing valuable time and money.

 For all trade with non-EU countries, the Single Administrative Document (SAD) is used as the official model according to which business is conducted, and written declarations are made.
 A single document for all EU countries dramatically simplifies the trading process while reducing administrative complexity.
 German imports also follow the same procedures specified in the SAD.

 Once goods enter the EU, they are under customs supervision until the required formalities are shown to be completed.
 Customs officials must be presented with a Summary Declaration, which is often needed within one working day of delivering goods.
 This declaration is generally filed by:

 - The shipping company that brings the goods into the country or the person who is designated as being responsible for the goods; or

 - The person whom the shipping company or responsible party are acting for

-The SAD—serving as the importer’s declaration—also covers both VAT and custom duties.
+The SAD, serving as the importer’s declaration, also covers VAT and customs duties.
 This declaration is made by the person who is the importer or their agent.
 The importer in Germany must also file a customs declaration, which is submitted as a physical copy, along with a duplicate invoice.